 3. Explore ways to process and offload strong emotions

 Or, if you’d prefer to speak to a professional about what you’re going through, then counselling could also be an option.
-Relate is the UK’s leading relationships charity; and they offer counselling sessions (via email/messenger, telephone, and video chat) to help people deal with the end of a relationship – the cost of which will vary depending on your individual circumstances.
-You can visit the relatehub to find out more about this free service, or you can find your nearest Relate centre here.
+Relate is the UK’s leading relationships charity and they offer counselling sessions (via email/messenger, telephone, and video chat) to help people deal with the end of a relationship – the cost of which will vary depending on your individual circumstances.

 4. Listen to your body and give it what it needs

-Many people also don’t feel up to cooking when they’re coping with the end of a relationship; either due to a lack of energy or motivation, or due to a loss of appetite.
-So, it can help to have a few quick, easy, healthy recipes to hand – such as these 14 quick and healthy snack ideas, or these 15-minute meals from BBC Good Food – to make the task feel less overwhelming.
-Similarly, if you have a tendency to comfort eat when you’re going through a difficult time, then having some quick, healthy meal and snack options available, can help you to avoid developing unhealthy eating habits.
+Many people also don’t feel up to cooking when they’re coping with the end of a relationship; either due to a lack of energy or motivation, or a loss of appetite.
+Therefore, it can help to have a few quick, easy, healthy recipes to hand – such as these 14 quick and healthy snack ideas, or these 15-minute meals from BBC Good Food – to make the task feel less overwhelming.
+Similarly, if you have a tendency to comfort eat when you’re going through a difficult time, then having some quick, healthy meal and snack options available may help you to avoid developing unhealthy eating habits.

-If this sounds familiar, then remind yourself that these habits really are just quick fixes, and while they might help you forget about your situation for a few minutes or hours, they will often cause you more harm than good in the long-term.
+If this sounds familiar, then remind yourself that these habits are really just quick fixes, and while they might help you to forget about your situation for a few minutes or hours, they’ll often cause you more harm than good in the long term.
 Drinking in particular can also make us more likely to do things we might regret later, like contacting our ex or engaging in behaviours that we otherwise wouldn’t.

-It’s much better to focus on finding coping strategies that will have a positive impact on your health and happiness long-term, and that allow you to feel more in control of your life; such as practicing mindfulness, engaging in breathing exercises, or exploring other ways to detox your mind.
+It’s much better to focus on finding coping strategies that’ll have a positive impact on your health and happiness long-term, and that allow you to feel more in control of your life.
+This could be practising mindfulness, engaging in breathing exercises, or exploring other ways to detox your mind.

 6. Focus on strengthening the relationship that you have with yourself

-The end of a relationship with a partner is an important time to reconnect with, or strengthen the relationship that you have with yourself; by taking the time to put yourself first.
+The end of a relationship with a partner is an important time to reconnect with or strengthen the relationship that we have with ourselves by taking the time to put ourselves first.
 This means acknowledging how you feel, taking some time to work out what you need, and attempting to meet your needs as much as possible.